Irwin514/Augmented_Reality_Simulator/README.md

 # Augmented_Reality_Simulator

-The project will involve the development and documentation of a significant C++ programming application related to the material in this course.
-Students are encouraged to develop an application related to their previous work or current interests in mechanical, industrial, or aerospace engineering.
+The project involved the development and documentation of a significant C++ programming application related to the material of Advanced C++  Programming.
+Encouraged to develop an application related to their previous work or current interests in mechanical, industrial, or aerospace engineering.

-Lecture Topics
+Topics

 I) Object Oriented C++ Programming